 At around the 6-month mark, your baby may be ready to start solid foods.
-Look for these signs to see if she’s ready:
+Look for these signs to see if they are ready:

-- She can sit with support and has good head control
+- They can sit with support and have good head control

-- She can open her mouth for the spoon and close it over the spoon
+- They can open their mouth for the spoon and close it over the spoon

-- She can move food into her mouth and swallow it
+- They can move food into their mouth and swallow it

-As your baby gets more experience with solid foods, the next step in the baby food progression will be to transition to more advanced textures, like thicker purees and then mashed foods.
-Every baby develops at her own pace, so pay attention to how your baby handles it when you introduce a new food texture.
+As your baby gets more experience with solid foods, the next step will be to transition to more advanced textures, like thicker purees and then mashed foods.
+Every baby develops at their own pace, so pay attention to how your baby handles it when you introduce a new food texture.

-Between 8 and 9 months, you may see signs that your baby is ready to feed herself:
+Between 8 and 9 months, you may see signs that your baby is ready to feed themself:

-- She starts picking up food with her fingers
+- They start picking up food with their fingers

-- She tries to grab the spoon and put it in her mouth
+- They try to grab the spoon and put it in their mouth

-- She is not as interested in purees
+- They are not as interested in purees

-- She starts making a chewing motion when she eats thicker, mashed baby foods
+- They start making a chewing motion when they eat thicker, mashed baby foods

 To help your baby transition to solids and finger foods safely:

-- Keep a close eye when she is eating
+- Keep a close eye when they are eating

 - Serve soft foods, diced or crushed into small, pea-sized pieces to avoid choking